particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### BRN314TRAY50 deprecation 2025-04-11

+The BRN314TRAY50 (Boron 2G/3G (Global), Tray [x50]) is now deprecated and will no longer be available.
+The u-blox SARA-U201 cellular modem on that device is no longer manufactured.

 ### T-Mobile US 2G sunset 2025-04-09

 Updated information about the [T-Mobile US 2G sunset](/reference/discontinued/cellular/us-2g-3g-sunset/).